onqtam/headjack/src/motivation/philosophy.md

 Google's mission is to organize the world's information and make it universally accessible and useful.
-Headjack's mission is to end network effect monopolies & make identity & data interoperable.
+Headjack's mission is to end network effect monopolies & data silos & make identity & data interoperable.